 Writing is work

 Writing is work and quality writing always takes a lot of effort.
-It might not seem all that hard when you first glance around the room and see everyone madly typing away.
-However, if you want to write something well, it takes elbow grease and determination.
+It might not seem all that hard when you first look around the room and see everyone typing away.
+However, if you want to write something well, it takes effort and guts.

 Get your brain started!

 Maybe you already have some ideas about what you want to write about?
-Or perhaps you’re still scratching your head a bit?
+Or perhaps you still don’t know?
 Let’s start coming up with some ideas!

-Grab a blank piece of paper and something to write with or open a new Word document on your computer.
+Take a blank piece of paper and something to write with, or open a new Word document on your computer.
 We are now going to do some free writing.
 First, set a timer for five minutes and then start writing.
-For the next five minutes, you should write down everything that comes to mind when you think about your assignment.
+For the next five minutes, you should write down everything you think about your assignment.
 Try to write sentences that go together, but don’t worry about spelling, punctuation, or grammar.
-If you suddenly get stuck, write, “I don’t know what to write…” and try to keep going.
+If you don’t know what more to write, write: “I don’t know what to write…” and try to keep going.
 You can write this phrase more than once.
 Remember, there are no right or wrong answers at this point, all you are trying to do is get your brain working!

 What type of text am I writing?